Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-When we comparing Neato vs Roomba, we looked at a variety of factors (charging, storage, suction, apps and more) to determine which robotic vacuum brand is best.
-After all, they’re arguably two biggest players in the market for intelligent robotic vacuums.
-In one corner we have iRobot’s Roomba models, and in the other there’s Neato’s Botvacs.
+When we compared Neato vs Roomba, we looked at a variety of factors (charging, storage, suction, apps, and more) to determine which robotic vacuum brand is best.
+After all, they’re arguably the two biggest players in the market for intelligent robotic vacuums.
+In one corner we have iRobot’s Roomba models, and in the other, there’s Neato’s Botvacs.
 But what are the real differences to the average buyer?
 And why not just buy the iRobot Braava Jet 240 Superior Robot Mop?
 Or you are still thinking about How We Choose the Best Robot Vacuum and Mop in 2019 ~ Verified Reviews?

 Neato Botvacs have a “D” shape that is specifically designed to supply a large roller in the front to pick up more dirt and deal with corners more effectively.
 Roomba, meanwhile, has a circular design that makes it easier for the vacuum cleaner to turn around as well as navigate more complex spaces with an obstacle-filled floor plan (with lots of furniture legs, etc.).

 This design also influences the sensors that both brands have chosen, which have slight but important differences.
 Botvacs use a primary laser eye that scans with infrared light and builds an internal map of its surroundings, plus cliff sensors to avoid accidental drops and bumper sensors to turn the bot in another direction if it runs into anything.
 The Roomba, meanwhile, has its own infrared, cliff, and object sensors, but backs them up with wall sensors that allow it to follow a wall as it cleans.

-Both models have batteries that last a couple hours, even at their most efficient.
-However, Neato uses more lithium-ion batteries throughout its models, which tend to charge more reliably and last longer than older nickel metal hydride (only a couple older Neato models use this type of battery).
-However, for its most expensive models iRobot has switched to lithium-ion, which negates this difference.
+Both models have batteries that last a couple of hours, even at their most efficient.
+However, Neato uses more lithium-ion batteries throughout its models, which tend to charge more reliably and last longer than older nickel-metal hydride (only a couple of older Neato models use this type of battery).
+However, for its most expensive models, iRobot has switched to lithium-ion, which negates this difference.

-Both options come with charging stations, but more importantly, all Roombas and Botvacs have self-charging, which means they find their way back to their charging stations for a power up when necessary – while tracking where it left off so the cleaner can resume its job.
+Both options come with charging stations, but more importantly, all Roombas and Botvacs have self-charging, which means they find their way back to their charging stations for a power-up when necessary – while tracking where it left off so the cleaner can resume its job.
 Even if the battery life is short, robot vacuums make recharging easier so you never miss out on regular vacuuming thanks to the self charging and schedule cleanings.

 Botvacs are focused primarily on basic cleaning functions with high-quality performance.
-You get a choice between a combo brush and a combo brush with a spiral blade brush component, plus some option side brush accessories.
+You get a choice between a combo brush and a combo brush with a spiral blade brush component, plus some optional side brush accessories.
 The best models give you an option for a powerful SpinFlow turbo mode or a less powerful energy-saving ECO mode, along with options for a larger, expanded filtration system.
-They are very good at brushing up dirt and dust, but don’t have a lot of variance.
+They are very good at brushing up dirt and dust, but don’t have a lot of variances.
 When it comes to Neato vs. Roomba for pet hair, Neato has the edge because of its brush features.
 And, don’t forget about Neato vs Roomba vs Samsung for pet hair.
 You may be surprised by what we found.

 First, both apps connect to the automatic vacuums through a Wi-Fi network.
 They both allow you to set schedules, remotely activate cleaning tasks, pause tasks, and take a look at notifications and status updates, all from your phone.
 Both brands let you know when you should replace filters or empty the bin.

-However, Botvacs take a slight edge over Roombas in a two areas.
+However, Botvacs take a slight edge over Roombas in two areas.
 First, they are more compatible with smartwatches like the Apple Watch.
-Second, the advanced Botvac models allow for a “manual” option that allow you to take direct control with the app, which is both fun and useful (on this note, if you really want a casual, computer-oriented vacuum, check out this Gtech AirRam).
+Second, the advanced Botvac models allow for a “manual” option that allows you to take direct control of the app, which is both fun and useful (on this note, if you really want a casual, computer-oriented vacuum, check out this Gtech AirRam).
 If you already have appliances with smart features like Google Home, a robot vacuum cleaner with AI capabilities like Siri or Google Assistant should make cleaning your home a breeze.

 You’re going to have to pay a lot more than you would for a traditional vacuum, no matter which option you choose.
 That being said, iRobot’s Roombas have a greater range of prices, while Neato’s models tend to be more affordable overall.
 Let’s break it down a little:

 If you want a simple but effective vacuum to manage a particular area, like a kitchen or commercial space, and have the option to repair the robotic vacuum when needed, then Neato’s Botvacs are probably more useful and affordable for your needs.
 If you need a lot of cleaning done over a variety of surfaces, then take a look at iRobot’s Roombas.
 On the other hand, if you like the idea of “playing” more with your vacuum, the manual mode and other features offered by Botvacs are more useful here.
 If you want the deepest and best clean for a specific surface, tailor a Roomba to your needs instead.
 Keep in mind that Dyson is also working on robotic vacuum models (already available in Japan), and that there are a lot of other unique vacuum tools out there, like a vacuum squeegee for your windows!
 It’s a little early to have a Roomba vs. Dyson contest, but when the time comes we will be sure to put them head to head!